-Drive from Kings Canyon to Australia's most well-known landmark.
-The best way to see Uluru is from the base walk.
-The full loop is more than 10 kilometres long, but you can park in the different car parks and explore separate sections of the base walk rather than completing the full circuit.
+Drive from Kings Canyon to Australia’s best-known landmark— Uluru.
+The best way to see Uluru is on the base walk, and while the full loop is over ten kilometres long, you can park in a selection of car parks and explore separate sections of the base walk rather than completing the full circuit.

 Before you watch the magical sunset over Uluru, take a drive to nearby Kata Tjuta.
 These giant rock formations are said to be 500 million years old.

 Follow the hiking trails around Kata Tjuta, and learn more about the local Anangu people and their connection to the area.

 Day 11: Stay underground and fossick in Australia’s opal mining town

 Coober Pedy highlights